Winter in the Park

 Chinook Arch © Parks Canada

-Waterton has highly variable mountain weather - it can change quickly.
-Winters are mild and snowy, with frequent warm spells caused by chinooks.
+Waterton has highly variable mountain weather and it can change quickly.
+Winters are mild and snowy, with frequent warm spells caused by chinook winds.
 Wind is the most important climate factor in the park.
 In fact, Waterton is the second windiest place in Alberta.
 Highest winds blow in January and November, with gusts of over 150 km/hr recorded in the main valley.
+In winter, visitors must be especially careful of wind chill.

-More trail and winter information is available on signs at the Park Operations Building, cross-country ski trailheads or here on the website.
-Personal information is available at the Park Operations Building, or by calling 403-859-5133, weekdays between 8 a.m. and 4 p.m.
+More trail and winter information is available on signs at the park operations building, cross-country ski trail heads, at the park gate (variable hours) or here on the website.
+Personal information is available at the park operations building, or by calling 403-859-5133, weekdays between 8 a.m. and 4 p.m.
 (MT).

 Make sure you have what you need to enjoy a safe trip.
 Study the trail description and park map; choose an objective suitable for the least experienced member in your party.
 Before leaving home, ensure you have the right training and equipment for the terrain you are entering.